stolostron/cluster-backup-operator/README.md

 Before you can use the Cluster Back up and Restore operator, the [OADP Operator](https://github.com/openshift/oadp-operator/blob/master/docs/install_olm.md) must be configured to set the connection to the storage location where backups will be saved.
 Make sure you follow the steps to create the [secret for the cloud storage](https://github.com/openshift/oadp-operator#creating-credentials-secret) where the backups are going to be saved, then use that secret when creating the [DataProtectionApplication resource](https://github.com/openshift/oadp-operator/blob/master/docs/install_olm.md#create-the-dataprotectionapplication-custom-resource) to setup the connection to the storage location.

 <b>Note</b>: The Cluster Back up and Restore Operator chart installs the [backup-restore-enabled](https://github.com/stolostron/cluster-backup-chart/blob/main/stable/cluster-backup-chart/templates/hub-backup-pod.yaml) Policy, used to inform on issues with the backup and restore component.
-The Policy templates check if the required pods are running, storage location is available, backups are available at the defined location and no erros status is reported by the main resources.
+The Policy templates check if the required pods are running, storage location is available, backups are available at the defined location and no error status is reported by the main resources.
 This Policy is intended to help notify the Hub admin of any backup issues as the hub is active and expected to produce backups.